acl-org/acl-anthology/.github/ISSUE_TEMPLATE/file-a-correction.md

 ## Revision or erratum: please add the following information**

-- [ ] I have described attached the revised PDF or erratum to this issue
+- [ ] I have attached the revised PDF or erratum to this issue
 - [ ] I have written a brief description of the changes below

 The brief description of the changes will be displayed on your paper page, and should be written in a neutral (third-person) fashion with complete sentences.
 For example: